clue/framework-x/docs/best-practices/controllers.md

 // …
 ```

-> ℹ️ **Avoiding name conflicts**
+> ℹ️ **Avoiding name collisions**
 >
-> Note that class names and scalar variables share the same container
+> Note that class names and container variables share the same container
 > configuration map and as such might be subject to name collisions as a single
 > entry may only have a single value.
 For this reason, container variables will
 > only be used for container functions by default.
 We highly recommend using